 He is fearless in his use of colour, sometimes making harmony, and sometimes pointing up and allowing the moments of dissonance to remain, captured - allowing an errant shaft of light or a fallen rock not yet subsumed back into the landscape to pull the focus, giving the work a new centre and making us as observant as him.
 Sometimes, he manages to reduce the view to its lines and shadows and blocks of colour; bright water and sullen rock and tangled light - a kind of abstract world of colour and light, like looking through eyes brimming with grateful, excited tears.

-After several sell out exhibitions, David Grosvenor had another exhibition with us in October 2017.
-He will exhibit again in September 2018 with a major solo exhibition.
+After several sell out exhibitions, David Grosvenor has had further exhibitions with us in 2017 & 2018.
+He will exhibit again in September 2019.